mharen/mharen.github.io/_posts/2009/2009-07-11-bringing-some-gmail-archive-love-to.md

 ---

 I love Gmail's archive feature.
 It frees me from organizing my mail by depending on search instead.
-If you’re unfamiliar, here’s the Google approach to mail:  <ol>   <li>New mail shows up in your inbox</li>    <li>When you’re done with an email, you “archive” it, which basically moves it into a giant folder</li>    <li>When you need to find an old message again, you *search* for it by keyword, sender, date, etc. You *do not *organize mail by folder (though you can if you must)</li> </ol>
+If you’re unfamiliar, here’s the Google approach to mail:

+  1. New mail shows up in your inbox
+  2. When you’re done with an email, you “archive” it, which basically moves it into a giant folder
+  3. When you need to find an old message again, you *search
+  4. for it by keyword, sender, date, etc. You *do not *organize mail by folder (though you can if you must)

 I’ve been using a similar approach in Outlook at work for a long time.
 Encouraged by a [GTD idea](http://getitdone.quickanddirtytips.com/inbox-zero.aspx) (cool podcast, btw), I created this structure: